vmware-archive/isv-portal/docs/getting-started.md

 ## Step 2.
 Learn how to build

-Depending on the selected type of integration, you will need to learn how to build on or more of:
+Depending on the selected type of integration, you will need to learn how to build one or more of:

 - [Service brokers](service-brokers.md)
 - [Managed services](managed-services.md)